mmealling/d3-arclabels/README.md

-# d3-foo
+# d3-arclabels

-YOUR DESCRIPTION HERE.
-Replace all instances of `foo` in this file with the name of your new plugin.
+This D3 4.0 plugin is used with pie and donut charts to create an additional path which contains a single arc in the middle of the segment.
+This path contains an ID that can be used in a text-path statement to bind some text to the arc.
+It is up to the user to ensure that the text fits on the arc.
+If the data contains a 'cw' value it is used to indicate whether the path is clockwise or counterclockwise.
+This is used to 'flip' the text so that it is readable at the bottom of a chart.

 ## Installing

-If you use NPM, `npm install d3-foo`.
-Otherwise, download the [latest release](https://github.com/d3/d3-foo/releases/latest).
+If you use NPM, `npm install d3-arclabels`.
+Otherwise, download the [latest release](https://github.com/mmealling/d3-arclabels/releases/latest).

 ## API Reference